pengfeinie/pengfeinie.github.io/_posts/2012-08-14-two-way-SSL-authentication.md

 ### **Step 3 : Get the Certificate from CA**

 Once the certificate authority has the request data (CSA), they will review it and sign it.
 After the certificate authority has signed the certificate, they will send it back to you, often with the root and/or intermediate certificate files.
 All these together constitute your certificate chain.
 The CA or Issuing Authority issues multiple certificates in a certificate chain, proving that your site's certificate was issued by the CA. This proof is validated using a public and private key pair.
-The public key, available to all of your site visitors, must validate the private key in order to verify the authenticity of the certificate chain.The certificate chain typically consists of three types of certificate:
+The public key, available to all of your site visitors, must validate the private key in order to verify the authenticity of the certificate chain.

-- Root Certificate - The certificate that identifies the certificate authority.
-- Intermediate Root Certificates - Certificates digitally signed and issued by an Intermediate CA, also called a Signing CA or Subordinate CA.
-- Identity Certificate - A certificate that links a public key value to a real-world entity such as a web server.

-All of these certificate files must be imported to your Application before it will be completely operational.
-The certificate chain will be sent in one of multiple certificate file formats.
-The following certificate formats are acceptable:

-- DER-encoded X.509 certificate (.cer, .der, .crt)
-- PEM-wrapped DER-encoded X.509 certificate (.pem, .crt, .b64)
-- DER-encoded PKCS #7 certificates (.p7, .p7b, .p7c)

-You must download all of the certificate files in your certificate chain to a secure location.

 ### **Step 4 : Exchange root certificate**